USEPA/workshops/lessons/02_r_basics.md

 ## Exercise 2.1

-We should still have our `region2_nla_analysis.Rmd` file open.
+We should still have our `nla_analysis.R` file open.
 We will be working with this as we go through the rest of the excercises.

 Take a look at this file and with the person sitting next to you find the following:

 1. Find the `read_csv()` function.
 What lines is it on?
 What is the argument?
 2. Now find the lines on which you think we install packages and load libraries.
-There is the fancy way and the straight up way with `install.packages()` and `library()`.
-Discuss both of these.
-Look at lines 28-33.
-What you think we are doing with these lines?
+There is the fancy way (lines 19-24) and a straight up way (lines 29-32).
+Talk through in your own words what each of these is doing
-3. What do lines 40-44 accomplish?
-4. Add some code after line 44 to install the package `lubridate` and add a line after that to load `lubridate`.
+3. Add a line of code after line 24 to install the package `lubridate`.
+Add a line after line 33 to load `lubridate`.
 5. Bring up the package level help for the `lubridate` package.
 What does this package do?